INTERSECT-training/Issue-Tracking/episodes/basic-issues.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "New issues can be opened in a repository using the 'New issue' button."
+- New issues can be opened in a repository using the 'New issue' button.
-- "Text on issues use Markdown styling for formatting."
+- Text on issues use Markdown styling for formatting.
-- "A user can interact with issues in multiple ways: commenting, mentioning others, linking to other issues and pull requests, and more."
+- A user can interact with issues in multiple ways: commenting, mentioning others, linking to other issues and pull requests, and more.

 ::::::::::::::::::::::::::::::::::::::::::::::::::